kadena-io/pact-5/docs/builtins/Time/parse-time.md

 ## parse-time

-Use `parse-time` to construct a formatted time string from a UTC value using a specified format.
+Use `parse-time` to construct a UTC formatted time string from an input time that uses the specified format.
 The following table provides a summary of common time formatting codes:

 | Format | Purpose |